devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 In the case of GitHub provide `Github Organization Name*`.
 Learn more about [Github organization Name](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-organizations). <br />
 In the case of Gitlab provide `Gitlab group Id*`.
 Learn more about [Gitlab group Id](https://docs.gitlab.com/ee/user/group/). <br />
 Similarly in the case of Azure provide `Azure DevOps Project Name*`.
 Learn more about [Azure DevOps Project Name](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page). <br />
-For Bitbucket, provide `Bitbucket Workspace Id*`.
+For Bitbucket Cloud, provide `Bitbucket Workspace Id*`.
 Learn more about [Bitbucket Workspace Id](https://support.atlassian.com/bitbucket-cloud/docs/what-is-a-workspace/).

 ### 3. BitBucket Project Key:

-This field is non-mandatory and is only to be filled when you have chosen Bitbucket as your git provider.
+This field is non-mandatory and is only to be filled when you have chosen `Bitbucket Cloud` as your git provider.
 If not provided, the oldest project in the workspace will be used.
 Learn more about [Bitbucket Project Key](https://support.atlassian.com/bitbucket-cloud/docs/group-repositories-into-projects/).
 ### 4. Git access credential

 Provide Git `Username` and `Personal Access Token` of your git account.